MinerTopia/monero-pool/docs/README.md

 * OS: Ubuntu 16.x

-[**Redis security warning**](http://redis.io/topics/security): be sure firewall access to redis - an easy way is to include `bind 127.0.0.1` in your `redis.conf` file.
-Also it's a good idea to learn about and understand software that you are using - a good place to start with redis is [data persistence](http://redis.io/topics/persistence).

 #### Thanks
 This project was originally forked from the work of zone117x, fancoder, gingeropolous, snipa22, mesh0000 and clintar.